x-tag/shiftbox/README.md

 ```
 var shiftbox = document.querySelector('x-shiftbox');

-// Close the drawer
+// Configure it to open it to the right
-shiftbox.shift = 0;
+shiftbox.shift = "right";

-// Open it 190 pixels
+shiftbox.toggle();  // open it

-shiftbox.shift = 190;
+// OR

+shiftbox.setAttribute('open','');

 xtag.addEvent(shiftbox, 'opened', function(){
   // box has opened, do something!